Pomax/BezierInfo-2/components/sections/bsplines/content.en-GB.md

 The most important thing to understand when it comes to B-Splines is that they work *because* of the concept of a knot vector.
 As mentioned above, knots represent "where individual control points start/stop influencing the curve", but we never looked at the *values* that go in the knot vector.
 If you look back at the N() and a() functions, you see that interpolations are based on intervals in the knot vector, rather than the actual values in the knot vector, and we can exploit this to do some pretty interesting things with clever manipulation of the knot vector.
 Specifically there are four things we can do that are worth looking at:

 1. we can use a uniform knot vector, with equally spaced intervals,
-2. we can use a non-uniform knot vector, without enforcing equally spaced internvals,
+2. we can use a non-uniform knot vector, without enforcing equally spaced intervals,
 3. we can collapse sequential knots to the same value, locally lowering curve complexity using "null" intervals, and
 4. we can form a special case non-uniform vector, by combining (1) and (3) to for a vector with collapsed start and end knots, with a uniform vector in between.